2012 Blues season

 The 2012 Blues season is the team's 17th season in the Super Rugby competition.
-The Blues' pre-season began on February 4, and the regular season began on February 24.
+The Blues' pre-season began on 4 February, and the regular season began on 24 February.
 The team will play 16 regular season matches, with byes in rounds 6 and 16.
 The Blues will play all teams within the New Zealand conference twice, and all other teams once, with the exception of the New South Wales Waratahs and Cheetahs.
 The team were captained by Keven Mealamu and coached by Pat Lam.

 Pre-season

-The first of three pre-season fixtures was held on the 4th of February at Toll Stadium against the Hurricanes.
-This was followed by an away match against the Melbourne Rebels on February 11 and a "home" match on February 18 against the Highlanders at UNITEC, in Mt Albert.
+The first of three pre-season fixtures was held on 4 February at Toll Stadium against the Hurricanes.
+This was followed by an away match against the Melbourne Rebels on 11 February and a "home" match on 18 February against the Highlanders at UNITEC, in Mt Albert.

 Fixtures

 Regular season

-The Blues regular season began on February 24 with a home fixture against the Crusaders, and finished on July 14, away to the Brumbies.
+The Blues regular season began on 24 February with a home fixture against the Crusaders, and finished on 14 July, away to the Brumbies.